The X-Files: General

-The X-Files follows the careers and personal lives of FBI Special Agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson).
-Special Agent Mulder is a talented profiler, conspiracy theorist, and an ardent supernaturalist.
+The X-Files follows Federal Bureau of Investigation (FBI) Special Agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson).
+Special Agent Mulder is a talented profiler and conspiracy theorist, and an ardent supernaturalist.
 He is also adamant about the existence of intelligent extraterrestrial life and its presence on Earth.
-This set of beliefs earns him the nickname "Spooky Mulder" and an assignment to a little-known department that deals with unsolved cases, the X-Files.
-His belief in the paranormal springs from the claimed abduction of his sister Samantha Mulder by extraterrestrials when Mulder was 12.
+These beliefs earn him the nickname "Spooky Mulder" and an assignment to a little-known department that deals with unsolved cases, the X-Files.
+His belief in the paranormal springs from the claimed alien abduction of his sister Samantha Mulder when Mulder was 12.
 Her abduction drives Mulder throughout most of the series.
 Because of this, as well as more nebulous desires for vindication and the revelation of truths kept hidden by human authorities, Mulder struggles to maintain objectivity in his investigations.

 Special Agent Scully is a foil for Mulder in this regard.
-As a medical doctor and natural skeptic, Scully approaches cases with complete detachment, even when Mulder, despite his considerable training, loses his objectivity.
+As a medical doctor and natural skeptic, Scully approaches cases with detachment, even when Mulder, despite his considerable training, loses his objectivity.
 She is partnered with Mulder initially so that she can debunk Mulder's nonconforming theories, often supplying logical, scientific explanations for the cases' apparently unexplainable phenomena.
 Although she is frequently able to offer scientific alternatives to Mulder's deductions, she is rarely able to refute them completely.
 Over the course of the series, she becomes increasingly dissatisfied with her own ability to approach the cases scientifically.
-After Mulder's abduction at the hands of aliens in the seventh season finale "Requiem", Scully becomes a "reluctant believer" who manages to explain the paranormal with science.
+After Mulder's abduction at the hands of aliens in the seventh season finale "Requiem", Scully becomes a "reluctant believer" who explains the paranormal with science.

 Various episodes also deal with the relationship between Mulder and Scully, originally platonic, but that later develops romantically.
 Mulder and Scully are joined by John Doggett (Robert Patrick) and Monica Reyes (Annabeth Gish) late in the series, after Mulder is abducted.
 Doggett replaces him as Scully's partner and helps her search for him, later involving Reyes, of whom Doggett had professional knowledge.
-The initial run of The X-Files ends when Mulder is secretly subjected to a military tribunal for breaking into a top secret military facility and viewing plans for alien invasion and colonization of Earth.
+The initial run of The X-Files ends when Mulder is secretly subjected to a military tribunal for breaking into the top-secret Mount Weather Emergency Operations Center and viewing plans for alien invasion and colonization of Earth.
 He is found guilty and sentenced to death but escapes punishment with the help of the other agents, and he and Scully become fugitives.